Molybdenum diselenide: Synthesis

-2D-MoSe_{2}

-Single-crystal-thick layers of MoSe_{2} are produced by scotch tape exfoliation from bulk crystals or by chemical vapor deposition (CVD).
+Single-crystal-thick layers of MoSe2 are produced by scotch tape exfoliation from bulk crystals, by chemical vapor deposition (CVD) or molecular-beam epitaxy (MBE).

+Properties

-The electron mobility of 2D-MoSe_{2} is significantly higher than that of 2D-MoS_{2}.
-2D MoSe_{2} adopts structures reminiscent of graphene, although the latter's electron mobility is thousands of times greater still.
-In contrast to graphene, 2D-MoSe_{2} has a direct band gap, suggesting applications in transistors and photodetectors.
+The electron mobility of 2D-MoSe2 is significantly higher than that of 2D-MoS2.
+2D MoSe2 adopts structures reminiscent of graphene, although the latter's electron mobility is thousands of times greater still.

+In contrast to graphene, monolayer MoSe2 has a direct band gap, suggesting applications in transistors and photodetectors.
+However, the band gap of multilayer MoSe2 is indirect.

+In-plane (n_{xy}) and out-of-plane (n_{z}) refractive index spectra of molybdenum diselenide with respective extinction coefficient spectra (k_{xy}, k_{z}).

+Molybdenum diselenide exhibits anisotropy of the refractive index.
+The in-plane refractive index has exceptionally high values, extending 4 for wavelengths above 430 nm and reaching a maximum value of 5.117 for 825 nm, while the out-of-plane refractive index is near 3 in the visible and the infrared range of the spectrum.
+MoSe2 highly absorb the visible light but is transparent for the infrared.

 Natural occurrence

 Molybdenum(IV) selenide occurs in the nature as the extremely rare mineral drysdallite.